Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/developer/desktop-sdk/using-the-desktop-sdk/loading-dashboards.md

 # Loading Dashboards

-If you want to display an existing Analytics Dashboard in the `AnalyticsView` embedded within your application, you have four options to choose from.
+If you want to display an existing Analytics Dashboard in the `AnalyticsView` control embedded within your application, you have four options to choose from.
 - Load the dashboard from a file path
 - Load the dashboard from a file stream
 - Load the dashboard from an embedded resource